ProfPujz/lyceum/index.md

 - *Mind and Emergence*, Philip Clayton

 ## Suggestions
+You suggest a text by:
+- DMing me on Twitter
+- Emailing me at hi at pujz dot net
-Click [here]() to submit suggestions via pull request, and they'll be added to the reading list where possible.
+- Submitting a pull request [here](https://github.com/ProfPujz/lyceum/) and directly adding your suggestion to the reading list (A+ for effort)

-- Add your suggestion to this list...